Azure-Samples/explore-iot-operations/quickstart/readme.md

 **WARNING** the field `kubeconfig_base64` in cluster_info.json contains a secret.
 Be careful with that.

-**What it does**: Deploys AIO infrastructure (storage, Key Vault, schema registry) and IoT Operations
+**What it does**: Deploys IoT Operations infrastructure (storage, Key Vault, schema registry) and IoT Operations
 **Time**: ~15-20 minutes
 **Note**: Arc enablement was already done on the edge device in step 3b